arontaupe/aron.petau.net/_pages/portfolio.md

 thesis:
   - image_path: assets/images/acc_sj_by_cond_distort.png
     alt: "thesis"
-    title: "Bachelors thesis: Audio-visual speech processing and the effects of multisensory integration "
+    title: "Bachelors thesis: audio-visual speech processing and the effects of multisensory integration"
-    excerpt: "Find out more about a study I coded, conducted and evaluated looking at auditory and visual delay and how it affects human speech perception"
+    excerpt: "Find out more about a study I coded, conducted and evaluated looking at auditory and visual delay and how it affects human speech perception.
+It can potentially help people with sensory hypersensitivity navigate a calmer world and concentrate on the things that matter."
     url: "/thesis/"
     btn_label: "More"
     btn_class: "btn--primary"